kv-b1-2022/ecommerceapp-angular/README.md

 * User would be able to register and login.
 * Admin would be able to view all users, sellers.
 * Admin would be able to add employees details.
+* Admin can view all oredr details.
+* Admin will be able to update the oredr features.
 * Sellers will able to register in the portal.
 * Sellers can add product details and stock details.
-* Custumers will be able to view the product details.
+* Customers will be able to view the product details.
 * Customers will also be able to add and remove products from their shopping cart.
 * Customers will be able to checkout their order.
 * Customers will be able to complete their payment.
 * Customers can able to apply discount coupon codes.
-* add ratings for the products purchased
+* Customers can able to add ratings for the products purchased.
-* Document verification.
-* List leave information for employees.
-* Apply leave for employees.
-* Adding status of a order.
+* Admin can able to manage stock details.
+* Admin can able to verify sellers KYC Document.
+* Admin can able to manage bus details.

 * Listing all the orders.
 * List all buses.
 * View bus for available.